๐ฑ Install and Use Git¶

 sudo -u www-data git config core.sharedRepository group

-sudo -u www-data git config http.receivepack true
+sudo -u www-data git config http.receivepack true # explicitly enables write (push) access over HTTP

 # ensure proper ownership and shared permissions